Given that 78% of U.S. workers are living paycheck to paycheck, it’s hardly surprising that people find themselves short on cash sometimes.

 - Focus on ruthlessly cutting your (big) expenses.
 Clipping coupons is fine, but if you really want to save money, you need to focus on bigger expenses where you can find some substantial savings.
 Trim and Truebill are two apps that can help make finding and eliminating expenses easy.
 These apps will cancel subscription services that you aren’t using or can’t afford, and can help negotiate lower rates on some of your bills.

 - Consolidate your debt to save money.
-If your credit score is good enough, you may be able to qualify for a debt consolidation loan.
+If your credit score is good enough, you may be able to qualify for a personal loan to consolidate debt.
 If you can get a loan at a lower interest rate than the rate of your debt, this can help you save a lot of money.

 - Learn how to make more money.
 At some point, you’ll have cut all of the expenses you can and, in order to stop living paycheck to paycheck, you’ll need to increase your income.
 The best place to start is with your primary source of income — i.e., your regular job.
 You can ask for (and justify why you deserve) a raise, take on additional hours, or look for a higher paying position either within your current company or with a new one.